data-apis/scipy-2023-presentation/paper.rst

 Discussion
 ==========

-*TODO: discuss implementation implications for array-consuming libraries; namely, dunder array_namespace and dunder dlpack methods.*
+*TODO (athan): discuss implementation implications for array-consuming libraries; namely, dunder array_namespace and dunder dlpack methods.*

 - `x.__array_namespace__()` returns the corresponding array API compliant namespace for the array `x`.
 This solves the problem of how array consumer